Chelsan98/Thesis_EDA_Markus_Oscar/README.md

         Markus Nygren & Oscar wikström

-All EDA code for the thesis
+- All EDA code for the thesis
-coursecode = GMI2C8
+- Coursecode = GMI2C8
-Högskolan Dalarna (Dalarna University)
+- Högskolan Dalarna (Dalarna University)

 The thesis can be found here (insert link when done)